scrive/nix-workshop/code/06-infrastructure/02-caching-haskell.md

 locally without adding them to `.gitignore`.
 In such case, the secret can still potentially leak to Cachix.

-One way to be absolute sure that secrets cannot be leaked is by running the builds on CI instead of on personal machines.
-But even in such case, it is still very easy to write a CI job that place credentials in the local directories while building.
-Then the secrets on the CI can still leak to the public.
+The best way to prevent secrets from leaking is to build from a published git or tarball URL.
+That way it will be less likely for us to accidentally mix up and leak the secrets in our local file systems.
+This will however require more complex project organization, as we have to place the Nix code separately from the source code.

-To be absolutely sure that local secrets cannot leak together with the source code, the best way is still to avoid pushing source code to Cachix in the first place, both for proprietary and open source projects.
+Otherwise, it is still recommended to avoid pushing source code to Cachix in the first place, both for proprietary and open source projects.
 After all, users will almost always build a Nix project with their own local source code, or source that are fetched directly from git or remote URLs.
 There is rarely a need to use Cachix to distribute source